AHolwell/HomeLINK/README.md

 - `./core/src/devices` holds the functions to create the device object during registration, and to construct the device's DynamoDB update expression when their state changes.
 Notably this functionality is intentionally device agnostic.

-- `./core/src/errors` holds extentions of the Error class for some custom error handling, as well as some boilerplaye code to reformat zod errors to present them to my users in a more readable fashion.
+- `./core/src/errors` holds extensions of the Error class for some custom error handling, as well as some boilerplate code to reformat zod errors to present them to my users in a more readable fashion.

 - `./core/src/functions-tests` holds the unit tests for the lambdas, note that vitest is not installed in the `./packages/functions` package.
 Hence the tests are stored here.